 I also have no teleprompter, so I'll do the best I can.

-Uh I as well, sir.
+I as well, sir.

 Well, that's not a reason to suggest they'll prevail.

-Uh if they don't, the founding fathers will have founded the nation for nothing.
+If they don't, the founding fathers will have founded the nation for nothing.

 I'm not.

-It's it's been it's been the case.
+It's been the case.

-But I have to say, I have never seen this many obstacles thrown in people's way at so in such a short period of time, and I have never in my life seen the government seek to own and operate as much of the private sector as this government is doing, and there's nothing to stop them.
+And I have never in my life seen the government seek to own and operate as much of the private sector as this government is doing.

 There's nobody to stop them, Chip.

-Yeah and no, the Constitution has been under assault by the left for years.
+Yeah, and no, the Constitution has been under assault by the left for years.

-Uh liberal judges have been rewriting law, constitutional law, claiming it's constitutional law, and these people are not elected.
+Liberal judges have been rewriting law, constitutional law, claiming it's constitutional law.

 They're appointed for life.

-Um there have been we, you know, we we've been in the midst of an assault on the founding and the American way of life for decades.
+We've been in the midst of an assault on the founding and the American way of life for decades.

-And most people have lived under the assumption, well, this is just the way the country is.
+And most people have lived under the assumption: well, this is just the way the country is.

-We've got leftists, so we got us, and there's always going to be a battle with these people, but I don't think anybody ever saw average Americans didn't see this kind of assault on the basic premise that is the United States of America in their lives.
+But I don't think anybody ever saw average Americans didn't see this kind of assault on the basic premise that is the United States of America in their lives.

 I think they'd win some, they'd lose some.